 - Use your car horn with caution.
 According to the WRRC, honking the horn could startle the animal to run across the road (into unsuspecting traffic) or to flee/charge at you instead of away.

 If you are unable to avoid a collision with an animal:

 - In general, resist the urge to swerve as this can result in a more serious accident.
-You could lose control of your vehicle, hit other vehicles, or others road users like cyclists or pedestrians.
-Instead, drive stright and maintain control of your vehicle.
+You could lose control of your vehicle, hit other vehicles, or others road users.
+Instead, drive straight and maintain control of your vehicle.

 - Take your foot off the gas, brake carefully, and keep a firm grip of the steering wheel.